marctalary/MoqFluentAssertions/README.md

 This gives rich feedback on failure courtesy of the `FluentAssertions.ShouldBeEquivalentTo` method used to implement it.

-> Expected member Description to be
+> Expected member Description to be <br>
-> "expected description" with a length of 20, but
+> "expected description" with a length of 20, but <br>
-> "actual description" has a length of 18.
+> "actual description" has a length of 18.<br>
-> Expected member ReferenceNumber to be 12345, but found 54321.
+> Expected member ReferenceNumber to be 12345, but found 54321.<br>

 However using this method has major drawbacks.
 It works by throwing an ```Exception``` with the test message and so fails the test whenever it is given an object that isn't equivalent, even when used in a ```Moq.Setup```.